felixwatts/farm/HolisticContext.md

 - A sufficient off-grid water supply
 - A sufficient off-grid, renewable electricity supply
 - An internet connection on the land
+- Useful plant varieties adapted to my land
+- A well organized and complete record of my activities and finances